Noah

 *

-A midnight - the devil’s hour - I’m woken by my daughter, sobbing at the edge of my bed.
-She’s been spooked by a nightmare.
+At midnight - the devil’s hour - I’m woken by my daughter, sobbing at the edge of my bed.
+She’s had a nightmare.
+I pull her on board, my belly against her back, covering us in pine pitch.

 *

 The morning light wakes her.
+She pops up, duly buoyant.

 Previous